hannahchan/Scaffold.Service/README.md

 Scaffold.WebApi requires a PostgreSQL database before it can run and one can be stood up quickly using Docker.
 Alternatively you could install PostgreSQL on to your local machine.
 For more information about on how to run the Web API with Docker, checkout our [Docker Support](Docs/Docker.md) page in the [Docs](Docs) directory.

-[Visual Studio Code (vscode) Support](Docs/VisualStudioCode.md) in this project also assumes you have Docker installed.
+[Visual Studio Code Support](Docs/VisualStudioCode.md) in this project also assumes you have Docker installed.